top of page

 The couple has completed all 4 marriage preparation interviews.

-The couple are willing to follow the guidelines outlined below, and they both profess faith in Jesus Christ as Lord and Saviour and are sincerely committed to establishing a Christian marriage.
+The couple is willing to follow the guidelines outlined below, and they both profess faith in Jesus Christ as Lord and Saviour and are sincerely committed to establishing a Christian marriage.

 The couple is willing to conform to the good standards of this document and any requirements by the priest officiating the wedding.